 Clinical Supervision

-As an experienced Licensed Clinical Social Work, Council-Approved Clinical Supervisor (LCSW-S), I am honored to be able to provide clinical supervision for Licensed Master Social Workers (LMSW) who are earning their hours towards their clinical license.
+As an experienced Licensed Clinical Social Work, Council-Approved Clinical Supervisor (LCSW-S) since 2017, I am honored to be able to provide clinical supervision for Licensed Master Social Workers (LMSW) who are earning their hours towards their clinical license.
+As a LCSW-S, my role as a Clinical Supervisor is to support your professional growth and help you develop into a more effective and confident therapist.

 My rates are currently $60 per hour for Individual sessions and $50 per hour for group sessions, groups are provided in 2-hour sessions.
 The fees for Clinical Supervision services at a reasonable rates as I am aware that LMSW’s may not earn as much of a salary as LCSW’s, and I am dedicated to giving back to the community by making Clinical Supervision available and as affordable as possible to new clinicians.

-The supervision groups are conducted Saturday mornings and Thursday evenings and are held on line via a confidential ZOOM connection.
+The supervision groups are conducted Saturday mornings and are held via a confidential on line platform.

-Please contact me for meeting times and any additional questions via email at SGA SERVICES TEXAS, LLC or 832-285-3911 call or text.
+Please contact me to discuss your Clinical Supervision needs via email at SGA SERVICES TEXAS, LLC or 832-285-3911 call or text.

 “Supervision is a process that involves a supervisor overseeing the professional work of a supervisee with four major goals: (1) to promote supervisee growth and development; (2) to protect the welfare of the client; (3) to monitor supervisee performance and to serve as a gatekeeper for the profession; and (4) to empower the supervisee to self-supervise and carry out these goals as an independent professional.”